 Yes.
 MLC modules include different benefits and services service members can use throughout their military careers, including VA and DoD resources.
 DoD resources are included in the VA Education Benefits, Social and Emotional Health Resources, Community Integration Resources, and Survivor and Casualty Assistance Resources MLC modules.

 All of the MLC modules can be used by the Coast Guard.
 The Community Integration Resources MLC module includes information about the CG SUPRT program.
 CG SUPRT has free and confidential services to help Coast Guard personnel.

 Economic Investment (EI) Initiatives provide transitioning service members, Veterans, and their families opportunities to communicate directly with local, state, and federal government representatives.
 EI Initiatives connect military members in specific geographic communities with information and resources that promote economic well-being.
 This includes hosting job fairs to link Veterans directly with hiring employers.
 They also bring key players together to discuss solutions to ease challenges in the Veteran community and form sustainable public-private partnerships.
 EI Initiatives include follow-up visits to the selected geographic region six months, 18 months, and three years after the initial event.
-The Office of Transition and Economic Development (TED) will host EI Initiatives twice annually in coordination with VA regional offices.
-Currently, TED hosts EI Initiatives in San Juan, Puerto Rico; and Puget Sound, Washington.
+The Office of Transition and Economic Development (OTED) will host EI Initiatives twice annually in coordination with VA regional offices.
+Currently, OTED hosts EI Initiatives in San Juan, Puerto Rico; and Puget Sound, Washington.

 Transition doesn’t stop with a DD 214.
 Through new and existing programs like VA Solid Start, VA is working to maintain contact with Veterans throughout their first year as civilians.
 Year one as a civilian has a lot of change—but the stress of change is not a weight newly separated service members have to carry alone.